 There are many aspects to consider when purchasing commercial real estate property.
 The process usually takes time and involves many parties.
 Initial considerations include the reason, location, and budget of your investment.
 Afterwards, the focus turns on the process described below.
 That said, the information herein provides a basic overview on what to expect if you decide to or are thinking about purchasing commercial property.

-The first step in purchasing commercial property is normally the term sheet.
+The first step in buying commercial real estate for business is normally the term sheet.
 Through the term sheet, the buyer and seller negotiate the primary terms of the potential agreement.
 These terms include, inter alia, the purchase price, the description of the property, the required earnest money, and the expected open and close date.
 One key benefit of having a term sheet is that it speeds the process of drafting the final agreement.
 If the parties desire, they can bind themselves to the term sheet.

 Following the term sheet, the parties then draft the purchase and sale agreement.
 The agreement typically incorporates the term sheet and includes others as well.
 Those other terms may consist of the parties’ covenants wherein they promise to do or refrain from doing something, representations, conditions to performance, and other miscellaneous terms such as the method of resolving future possible disputes, choice of law, and any required notices.
 In drafting the agreement, it is highly advisable to seek the assistance of an attorney.

 After the contract is finalized, the buyer typically begins the due diligence phase.
 This includes surveying the property, title searches, environmental analysis, inspections, appraisals, zoning reports, tenant estoppels, evaluating the property’s financials, tax advice, and forming the legal entity which will hold the real estate property.